 • it is for the establishment, exercise, or defence of legal claims.

-We will hold your data for the time it takes to deal with your query.
+We will hold your personal information for the time it takes to deal with your query.
+This may include any correspondence you have with us by email or via the 'Contact Us' form on our website.